mrgsolve/gallery/infusion/model_rate_duration.md

 -   We use `R_CENT` to model the infusion rate into the `CENT`ral compartment
 -   The nonmem equivalent for this example would be `R1`
+-   Like nonmem, we use `rate = -1` to indicate that the rate is determined in the model

 ``` r
 code <- '